ErnestoZarza/weather-forecasting-api/README.md

 ```

-Example 3: If the detailed information in the call has an invalid name or is empty.
+Example 3: If the detailed information in the call has an invalid name.

 ```
 curl https://weather-information-api.herokuapp.com/weather/z/berlin/20190526/1800/